Shopping Links

 Gokudo the man is a marvel of a character, the antihero to end all anti-heroes.
 He takes human decency and kicks it in the shins, just for fun, in every single episode.
 Beyond just mercenary or self-absorbed, he's positively despicable--he likes gold first, women second, and absolutely nothing else even ranks, including self-preservation or dignity.

 Technically speaking, Gokudo is solid if unremarkable.
 The character design and artistic style, despite being rather cartoony, look good enough.
 The characters are also distinctive, especially Gokudo and his give-CLAMP-a-run-for-their-money eyebrows.
 The animation is relatively smooth, although a lot is wasted on spastic slapstick and (non-SD) exaggeration.
 Aside from a plethora of incredibly random visual jokes, Gokudo holds its own even in comparison to other, much more serious fantasy shows.
-Oh, and there's an SD bunny girl, who (for no apparent reason) takes care of all the scene transitions.
+Oh, and there's an SD bunny girl who pops up to take care of all the scene transitions.

-The Japanese acting is quality stuff all around, with distinctive voices behind every character.
+The Japanese acting is quality stuff all-around, with distinctive voices behind every character.
 It's not the peak of high-energy idiocy (read: Excel Saga), but there's more than enough energy to keep things rolling along.
-The weak translation in the subtitles is a bit of a disappointment, though--there's barely any effort put toward making the harder-to-translate jokes work, and there are gags randomly added elsewhere in an attempt to compensate.
+The weak translation in AnimeWorks' subtitles is a bit of a disappointment, though--there's barely any effort put toward making the harder-to-translate jokes work, and there are gags randomly added elsewhere in an attempt to compensate.

 I can't exactly call the dub well-acted, but I must admit to it being among the funnier ones I've seen.
 Part of it is the writing--it isn't as sharp as it could have been, but it manages to capture plenty of orneriness and work in some distinctly modern flavor.
 That's matched with a solid and well-chosen ensemble cast, who rail through the chaos and stupidity with an abundance of flavor.
 My personal favorite is Gokudo's downright mean whininess, but there are more than enough good voices to go around.